PaperFoxPaperFox

 Fill Gaps Only (Default)

 Only assigns reviewers to papers that don't have enough reviewers yet.
-Preserves any existing assignments.
+Existing assignments are preserved — no existing reviewer-paper pairs are changed.

 Use when: You've already made some manual assignments and want to fill in the rest.